 The Fourth Circuit Court of Appeals ultimately held that the Bladensburg cross unconstitutionally endorses Christianity and fosters excessive government entanglement with religion.
 In June 2018, the American Legion and the Commission petitioned the Supreme Court to consider the case.
 In November, the Supreme Court agreed to decide whether the Bladensburg cross display violates the Establishment Clause of the First Amendment to the U.S. Constitution.

 Oral arguments in American Legion et al. v.
-American Humanist Association are scheduled to take place on Wednesday, February 27, 2019.
+American Humanist Association took place on Wednesday, February 27, 2019.
 Learn more:

 - The American Humanist Association’s myth-busting FAQs about the case

 - Symposium: Supreme Court at the crossroads of the establishment clause as it considers a cross

 - Symposium: Cross purposes — Why a Christian symbol can’t memorialize all war dead

 - Symposium: The establishment clause strictly prohibits government preference for one faith — That could change with the Bladensburg Cross case

 Interfaith Alliance and Allies Rally to #HonorThemAll